sastutorials/sastutorials.github.io/tutorials/macros.md

 %mend variable_modif;
 ```

-As you can see, **the parameters are set within brackets**.
+As you can see, **the parameters are set within brackets** on the line that initialises the macro.
 If you don't want to leave your parameter open, but want to associate a **default value** to it, you can just specify it within the brackets.
-We did so with the parameter we called *num*.
+We did so, setting *0.5* to be the default value for our *num* parameter.

-Once we call the macro, then we can specify the actual variables that we want the macro to use.
+Once we call the macro, then we can specify the remaining variables that we want the macro to use.

 ```
 %variable_modif(lib=work, data=terna17, var=biomass ,newvar=  biomass1);